-- All patients and staff spending time in clinic must download and use the Healthy Together app provided by the state to help monitor patient/staff health and to determine if COVID-19 testing is needed.
-Patients and staff are required to answer the following screening questions honestly on the Healthy Together Utah app just prior to entering the clinic:
+- All patients, partners and staff spending time in clinic must download and use the Healthy Together app provided by the state to help monitor patient/partner/staff health and to determine if COVID-19 testing is needed.
+Patients, partners and staff are required to answer the following screening questions honestly on the Healthy Together Utah app just prior to entering the clinic:

 - Do you have any of these symptoms? (fever, cough, congestion or runny nose, new or increased shortness of breath, decreased sense of smell or taste, sore or scratchy throat, muscle aches and pains, none of the above)

 - Have you been in close contact with someone who tested positive for COVID-19 in the last two weeks?
 Close contact means you were within 6 feet (2 meters within 6 feet (2 meters) for at last 15 minutes in a 24 hour period.
 If yes, you will need to reschedule.

 - Have you been tested for COVID-19 in the last 2 weeks?

 - See healthytogetherutah.com for more information about this program.
 Please contact us if there are any concerns about this requirement.
 Results from successful check in then need to be emailed to [email protected].
 If unable to email, have the app ready to show staff when your temperature is taken outside of the clinic.

 - Employees who show symptoms of illness or who have been in contact with anyone who is sick or who has traveled to a high-risk area are required to stay home.
 Staff able to work remotely to limit contact with co-workers and patients will continue to do so.

 - All RCC employees have been strongly encouraged to receive both doses of the COVID-19 vaccine.

 - RCC staff will continue strict clinic protocols for cleanliness and hand washing.